FAQ Fast Start

 You have creativity in you.
 You may not tap into it every day or see something you do as creative, but I guarantee it’s there.
 I will point out things along our route that begin to open your eyes to ordinary things in creative ways.

 Depending on your and my schedules, the time for your tour is mostly your choice.
-Depending on your goal, I may suggest a slightly different time to provide you the best time of light for photos.
+Depending on your goal, I may suggest a slightly different time to provide you a better time of light for photos.
 Some people want to “chase light” based on sunrise / sunset times.
 If that’s you, please indicate that when booking your tour.

 In most cases, I do not meet clients at their stay location unless specifically requested.
 This may mean additional time if your hotel/stay is not near the tour route.
 If this is the situation, I will communicate with you about it.

 We will be meeting at a location near your hotel or stay location where we will begin the tour route.
-In some instances, such as a sunrise tour, it may be necessary to either meet at your hotel prior to your tour start or at the start location.
-This is to avoid you missing the “best light”.
+In some instances, such as a sunrise tour, it may be necessary to either meet at your hotel prior to your tour start or at the start location to avoid you missing the “best light”.

 **NOTE: We usually do not end the same location that we begin.